What You'll Learn in This Article

 While you might not know what to do with a pile of odorless CBD isolate powder at first, there are a number of different ways to consume CBD isolate.
 Here are some of the most common ways:

-To take CBD isolate sublingually, you can apply the CBD powder directly underneath your tongue and hold the CBD there for about 60 seconds.
+To take CBD isolate sublingually, you can apply the CBD powder directly underneath your tongue and hold it there for about 60 seconds.
 With this method, the CBD is absorbed by the mucous membranes and delivered directly to the bloodstream, bypassing the digestive system and liver to provide more immediate and effective relief.

 Create Custom CBD Oil or Topicals